FICO - The First Step to Home Buying

-When you apply for a mortgage or any other loan, lenders want to make sure that extending a loan to you isn't a problem.
+Lenders want to ensure that giving you a loan isn't a risk for them.
 Your FICO score gives lenders an insight into what type of borrower you'll be solely because of your credit history.
-Because of the shift in the economy, most home buyers should have scores in the range of 740 or higher to get a satisfactory interest rate.
-You'll still qualify for a loan with a lower score, but the interest paid in the long run could be more than double the amount of someone with a higher FICO score.
+Because of the shift in the economy, most home buyers should have scores in the range of 740 or higher to get a decent interest rate.
+You'll still qualify for a mortgage with a lower score, but the interest accrued in the long run could be more than double that of someone with a higher FICO score.

-Getting your credit in order is the best way to ease into buying a home.
+We're used to working with all tiers of FICO scores.
 Call us at (940) 325-2006 and we can help you get on the right track to the home of your dreams.

-There are plans to boost your score.
-Building your FICO score takes time.
-It can be difficult to make a large-scale change in your number with quick fixes, but your score can improve in a few years by monitoring your credit report and by using your credit wisely.
+How do you boost your credit score?
+Improving your FICO score takes time.
+It can be rare to make a significant change in your FICO score with quick fixes, but your score can improve in a year by monitoring your credit report and by using your credit wisely.
 The best way to do this is to know your FICO score.
-You'll improve your credit score by using these pointers:
+Here are some methods to improve your credit score:

 - Even out your debt.
-At first, this doesn't seem like a good idea.
-But, you don't want to have one card that is holding the maximum and have your remaining cards at a zero balance.
-It's better to have each of your cards at about 30% of their credit limit than to have the majority of your debt taking up the balance one card.
+At first, this doesn't sound like a good idea.
+But, you want to avoid of having one card that is at the limit and have your remaining cards at a zero balance.
+It's better to have each of your cards at a smaller balance than to have the bulk of your debt sitting on one card.

-- Apply for service station cards or chain store credit.
-For those who have non-existent credit or low credit, store credit cards and gas credit cards are ways to get credit, increase your spending limits and keep up your payments, which will raise your FICO score.
-You should always avoid charging a large balance for more than a couple of billing cycles because these types of cards usually have a larger interest rate.
+- Department store cards and service station cards.
+For those who have non-existent credit or less-than-stellar credit, retail credit cards and gas credit cards are ways to establish your credit history, increase your spending limits and keep up your payments, which will raise your credit.
+You should always beware of holding a large balance for more than a couple of months because these types of cards traditionally have a steeper interest rate.

 - Keep your cards in rotation.
-Whether you have older cards, or are just getting started with credit, use your cards so that your accounts stay active.
-But, pay them off in no more than two or three payments.
+Whether you're just getting started with credit, or if you've got older cards, use your cards so that your accounts stay active.
+But, be sure to pay them off in one or two payments.

 - Pay on time.
-Late payments hurt your credit score.
+Delinquent payments instantly drop your credit score.
 It's one of the reasons people who have recently been unemployed see the biggest hit in their credit score.
-Yes, it takes longer to rebuild your credit this way, but it's the most reliable way to show that you're responsible enough to make payments to a lender.
+Yes, it takes longer to build up your credit this way, but it's the surest way to prove that you're responsible enough to make payments to a bank.

-- Ensure that your credit history is correct.
-If you discover incorrect items on your credit report, contact the bureau asking that the item be removed.
-If you have a common name or the same name as a family member, you'll want to give extra care to make sure the activity reported is correct.
+- Correct your credit report.
+If you find incorrect items on your credit report, write to the bureau requesting that the item be removed.
+If you have a common name or the same name as a family member, you'll want to pay extra attention to make sure the activity reported is correct.

-Now that you know more about credit reporting, you'll be able to successfully take the first steps to homeownership, and that is improving your FICO score.
-Know that when you're ready to apply for a loan to purchase a home, you'll want to keep your credit inquiries within a two-week window to avoid a negative mark on your credit score.
+Now that you're more informed about credit reporting, you'll be able to successfully take the first step in owning a home, and that is improving your FICO score.
+Know that when it's time to apply for a loan to purchase a house, you'll want to keep your credit inquiries within a two-week window to avoid a negative mark on your credit score.
 With the help of Ender & Associates Realty, the loan process can be a stress-free experience so you, too, can become a homeowner.

-To learn more, visit myFICO.com, Fair Isaac's informational site and you can review all of your credit reports for free each year at annualcreditreport.com.
+To learn more, visit myFICO.com, Fair Isaac's informational site and review your credit history for free at annualcreditreport.com.
 And, for a small payment, you can get your FICO score from each bureau on their websites: equifax.com, experian.com and transunion.com.